malayjoshi13/GSoC2022_OligoFinder/README.md

 - designing a **matrix for analysing the performance of regex based pipeline for extracting oligonucleotide mentions and Bag of Words based false positive filtering system** in each cycle/round of training these both systems over multiple training research papers.

 ### Expected Results
-By end of Phase 1 we will train **regex based pipeline for extracting oligonucleotide mentions** and **pipeline for filtering out false positive oligonucleotide mentions**.
+By end of Phase 1, training of **regex based pipeline for extracting oligonucleotide mentions** and **pipeline for filtering out false positive oligonucleotide mentions** will be completed.
 Then we will use these pipelines to prepare training data to train BioBERT model in Phase 2.

 ### Phase 2
 - training BioBERT model on dataset of oligonucleotide mentions prepared by use of **regex based pipeline for extracting oligonucleotide mentions** and **pipeline for filtering out false positive oligonucleotide mentions**.
 OligoFinder system in addition to regex-based oligonucleotide mentions extraction pipeline, also needs BioBERT based extraction pipeline to cover wider range of sequences which don't follow a particular fixed patter to be captured by regex rules of OligoFinder.

 ### Expected Results
-By end of Phase 2 we will train **BioBERT based pipeline for extracting oligonucleotide mentions**.
+By end of Phase 2, training of **BioBERT based pipeline for extracting oligonucleotide mentions** will be completed.
 This pipeline alng with above two pipelines will be the three pillars of **OligoFinder system**.

 ### Phase 3
 - preparing a **high-quality golden standard dataset of oligonucleotide mentions** using:-